 Still didn’t book your flight to Nepal?
 No worries, you can get a great deal by using this Qatar Airways offer on flights to Kathmandu.

-Whether you’re trekking or climbing high altitudes, you need to get a good travel insurance, and I doubt you can find is World Nomads.
-Their claim payment process is super quick and their customer service is superb.
+When trekking or climbing high altitudes, you need to get a good travel insurance, and I doubt you can find a better one than World Nomads.
+The payment claim process is very quick and their customer service is superb.

 Did you ever visit Tsum Valley in Nepal?
 How was your experience like?
 If you didn’t, would you like to visit someday?
 Feel free to share your thoughts in the comments!